Novecento99/Holophonor/README.md

 [<img src="./images/dad.png" width="300">](https://youtu.be/Q0MYGuqTHHc)

-.

 # How to run Holophonor

-Holophonor can be run by following the instructions below.

 I've built an executable version of Holophonor and Friture to make it easier to use for non-developers.
 It's really easy to use, just download the executable and run it.
 You won't be able to train your model, but you can use GoogleDeepMind BigGan model.

-You can also use the modified version of Friture to analyze sound in real time and therefore use a microphone as input data.

-## If you are NOT a developer:
+## If you just want to run it:

 ### Requirements